-Upon exercise of the special warrants, each unit was to consist of one share of our common stock and one warrant to purchase one share of common stock.
+Each unit consisted of one share of common stock and a warrant to purchase one share of common stock.
 Each warrant was to be exercisable at a price of CD\$0.65 for three years after our common stock was listed on a recognized Canadian stock exchange, subject to adjustment in certain events.
-Because we did not receive a receipt from the applicable Canadian securities authorities for the qualifying prospectus by August 19, 2018, each unexercised special warrant generally entitles the holder to receive 1.1 of our units instead of one unit.
+Because we did not receive a receipt from the applicable Canadian securities authorities for the qualifying prospectus by August 20, 2018, each special warrant entitled the holder to receive 1.1 units (instead of one (1) unit); provided, however, that any fractional entitlement to penalty units was rounded down to the nearest whole penalty unit.
+All special warrants were automatically exercised on November 30, 2018.